shaik1002/biggitlabbomb/doc/user/application_security/api_security_testing/configuration/customizing_analyzer_settings.md

 ### Example: Using a masked CI/CD variable

-The following `.gitlab-ci.yml` sample assumes the [masked variable](../../../../ci/variables/index.md#mask-a-cicd-variable) `SECRET_REQUEST_HEADERS_BASE64` is defined as a [group or instance CI/CD variable defined in the UI](../../../../ci/variables/index.md#define-a-cicd-variable-in-the-ui).
+The following `.gitlab-ci.yml` sample assumes the [masked variable](../../../../ci/variables/index.md#mask-a-cicd-variable) `SECRET_REQUEST_HEADERS_BASE64` is defined as a [group or instance level CI/CD variable defined in the UI](../../../../ci/variables/index.md#define-a-cicd-variable-in-the-ui).
 The value of `SECRET_REQUEST_HEADERS_BASE64` is set to `WC1BQ01FLVNlY3JldDogc31jcnt0ISwgWC1BQ01FLVRva2VuOiA3MDVkMTZmNWUzZmI=`, which is the Base64-encoded text version of `X-ACME-Secret: s3cr3t!, X-ACME-Token: 705d16f5e3fb`.
 Then, it can be used as follows:

 ```yaml
 stages: